-“Nothing has ever been so awkward.”
-I laugh.
-Neither of us really knew anything about dresses, I’m more of a jeans and t-shirt kind of gal.
-And of course he’s a straight white guy who wears the same basketball shoes every day.
+“Nothing had ever been so awkward,” I laugh.
+Neither of us really knew anything about dresses, I’m more of a jeans and T-shirt kind of gal.
+And of course he’s a straight guy who wears the same basketball shoes every day.

 “At least I tried!
 You just kept running away to the jewelry section!”

 “I was looking for a choker!”
 I protest.